Dr Alexandra Lloyd

 Alex teaches German language and literature from the mid-eighteenth to the twenty-first century, in particular post-1945 literature and film.
 Modern prescribed authors offered include Thomas Mann, Günter Grass, Christian Petzold, and Christa Wolf.
 Recent undergraduate lectures include series on post-Wende literature and film, women’s writing, and cultural memory.
 Other recent courses taught include Advanced German Translation (Paper XII) and a special subject on the Master of Studies course (Literature and Visual Culture after 1900).
 Recent mini-lectures (‘Teddy Talks’) on ‘How to spot a liar in literature’ and ‘Children’s views of World War II’ are available as University of Oxford podcasts.

-For a number of years she was also part of the team which runs the Oxford German Network, an initiative of the German department of the Faculty of Medieval and Modern Languages dedicated to cross-cultural cooperation between schools, cultural organisations, businesses, and policy-makers.
+For a number of years she was part of the team which runs the Oxford German Network, an initiative of the German department of the Faculty of Medieval and Modern Languages dedicated to cross-cultural cooperation between schools, cultural organisations, businesses, and policy-makers.
+She continues to collaborate with the network through the Oxford German Olympiad’s White Rose awards.